CodesAway/TAIPCodesAway/README.md

 ## GOAL!!!

-My goal with this project is to facilitate setting up voice control for non-technical and technical audiences alike.
+My goal with TAIP (pronounced "tape") is to facilitate setting up voice control for non-technical and technical audiences alike.

 **Note**: The below setup steps are what I use for a 100% admin-free Windows install of Talon, Git, VSCode, and the wonderful world of voice control.